StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 Did the job succeed?
 If not, try again but increase the RAM allocation to 30Gb.

 Check how much RAM was actually used by this job.

+#### e.
+Let's run the R script `norm_dist_1_billion.R` once again as a non-interactive job using a Slurm script.
+Also, in the R script, import R version 4.5.1 module prior to running the R script.